freeCodeCamp/freeCodeCamp/guide/english/c/if-statements/index.md

 The if-else statement has an 'else if' attached to it.
 This code runs if the condition within the previous if was false, but adds a condition within its own parenthesis that must be true before the code is run.

 ## Logical Operators
 Of course, we might want something to happen if it is not true, or if it and something else are true.
-For that, we have logical operators: ! for not, && for and, and || for or.
+For that, we have logical operators: ! for NOT, && for AND, and || for OR.
 Let's take a look at this in action:

 ```C
 #include <stdio.h>